bk/wmk-docs/content/site_search.md

 - Note that only the raw content document is indexed, not the HTML after the markdown (or other input content) has been processed.
 The only exception to this is that the binary input formats (DOCX, ODT, EPUB) are converted to markdown before being indexed.
-The output of Mako templates (including shortcodes called from the content documents) is not indexed either.
+The output of templates (including even text resulting from shortcodes called from the content documents) is not indexed either.

 - Because Lunr creates a single index file for the whole site, it may not be a practical  option for large sites with lots of content – a realistic